1969 Orange Bowl: Game summary

 This was the fifth straight year for a night kickoff at the Orange Bowl, following the Rose Bowl.
 The temperature was 65 F.

 Fullback Mike Reeves scored from two yards out to give Kansas the lead in the first quarter.
 Penn State tied the game at seven before halftime on halfback Charlie Pittman's thirteen-yard run.

 After a scoreless third quarter, John Riggins gave the Jayhawks a 14–7 lead on his one-yard touchdown plunge.
 Kansas had another chance to score with the ball at Penn State's 14 on fourth down with one yard to go.
 Instead of kicking the field goal, they went for the first down, but Riggins was stuffed for no gain.

-With 1:16 remaining, Kansas had fourth down on their own 25-yard line; a partially blocked punt gave the ball back to Penn State at midfield.
-On the next play, wingback Bob Campbell caught a pass from quarterback Chuck Burkhart and was finally tackled at the three-yard line.
+With 1:16 remaining, Kansas had fourth down on their own 25-yard line; a partially blocked punt gave the ball back to Penn State at the Penn State 49 yard line.
+On the next play wingback Bob Campbell caught a pass from quarterback Chuck Burkhart on a long play and was tackled at the three-yard line.
 After two runs for no gain, Burkhart bootlegged left to make it 14–13 with fifteen seconds remaining, and Penn State opted to go for the win with a two-point conversion attempt.

 The conversion attempt was denied as Burkhart's pass to the right was batted down in the end zone, which prompted the Kansas fans to rush the field.
-But the game was far from over; a penalty had been called on Kansas for twelve men on the field.
-On the second attempt, Campbell scored around left end to give the Nittany Lions the one-point win.
+But the game was not over, a penalty had been called on Kansas for twelve men on the field.
+On the second attempt, Campbell scored around left end and the two point conversion was successful, to give the Nittany Lions the one-point win.